lens

 Share

-Hit share and get a link.
-Drop it in Slack, paste it in a doc, send it anywhere.
+Hit share, get a link.
+Paste it in Slack, a doc, an email, wherever the team lives.

 4